 Canal Boat Holiday Base Information - Base 32 on the Warwickshire Ring

-Base 32 is operated by a large boat operator with high standards of service.
-It is very easily accessible by road or rail.
+Base 32 is located on the Coventry Canal.
+This is a great start location to explore the Ashby Canal.
+It is run by a large boat operator with high standards of service and is easily accessible by road or rail.

 Routes from this base

 Cruising Time Per day: 7.5 Hrs • Total: 26 Hrs • Locks: 8

 A relaxing cruise through mostly open countryside, this is a journey of junctions and bales between two rival canals, the Oxford and the Grand Union.

 With tales of trade and heritage, sport and poetry, and the charisma of one of Britain's canals’ most loved hubs.

 Cruising Time Per day: 7 Hrs • Total: 25 Hrs • Locks: 26

 Treading a rural route through nature reserves and pools left behind by industry, this cruise winds gently through beautiful countryside.

 You’ll hear stories of mining and hat making, money troubles, medieval angels and the English language.